International Study Center

 Direct Admit students will earn the same number of credits for online courses as on campus.
 Credits vary depending on course load.

-Your courses will be delivered online by the same highly trained university faculty who deliver our on-campus courses.
+Your courses will be delivered online by the same instructors who deliver our on-campus courses.

 Your courses will consist of high-quality interactive sessions that include live and recorded video and voice sessions.
 Some of our courses will be live while some courses can be completed on your own time.
 Some examples of interactive sessions you may participate in during your course may include: